AdvancedResearchComputing/examples/apptainer/README.md

 **1. Root access and custom installs**:

 ARC's host system is shared, `sudo` and `apt-get` are not available to users.
 If your workflow depends on libraries or packages that require root to install, a container solves this.
-With `--fakeroot` you can install system libraries (`libGL`, `ffmpeg`, `libhdf5`), run installer scripts that need root, or compile software from source, anything that would normally require an admin, done inside your own container.
+With `--fakeroot` you can install system libraries, run installer scripts that need root, or compile software from source, anything that would normally require an admin, done inside your own container. <!-- (`libGL`, `ffmpeg`, `libhdf5`) -->

 **2. Reproducible environment**: